biyadav/summary/java/ConcurrencyNotes.md

 8. public final void setDaemon(boolean on) : Marks the thread as either a daemon thread or a user thread.
 The Java Virtual Machine exits when the only threads running are all daemon threads.This method must be invoked before the thread is started
 9. public final boolean isDaemon()
+10. public static void sleep(long millis) throws InterruptedException Causes the currently executing thread to sleep (temporarily cease execution) for the specified number of milliseconds,When the thread is going for sleep, it does not release the      synchronized locks it holds.

 <h5>    Runnable Interface  </h5>
 Runnable is a functional interface representing a task that does not return a result and cannot throw checked exceptions.